-During the 16 Days of Activism, people around the world unite to raise awareness, challenge discriminatory attitudes, and call for improved laws and services to end gender-based violence for good.
+During 16 Days of Activism, people around the world unite to raise awareness, challenge discriminatory attitudes, and call for improved laws and services to end gender-based violence for good.

 What is Gender-Based Violence?

-Gender-Based Violence around the world.
+Gender-Based Violence Around the world.

 -

-The UN estimates that 1 in 3 women around the world have experienced physical and/or sexual violence at least once in their life, and that 1 in 4 women have experienced intimate partner or domestic violence.
+The UN estimates that 1 in 3 women around the world have experienced physical and/or sexual violence at least once in their life, and 1 in 4 women have experienced intimate partner or domestic violence.

 -